 1000 Miglia 2020 – The Route

-Saturday, 16th May, the fourth and final day will see the passage from Salsomaggiore Terme, from the village of Castell’Arquato (Piacenza), from Cernusco sul Naviglio, the town in the province of Milan recently named the European City of Sport 2020 and then from Bergamo, before concluding the competition on the arrival ramp of Viale Venezia in Brescia, where it all began 93 years earlier, in 1927, with the first Coppa delle 1000 Miglia.
+Saturday, 16th May, the fourth and final day will see the passage from Salsomaggiore Terme, from the village of Castell’Arquato (Piacenza), from Milan, from Cernusco sul Naviglio, the town in the province of Milan recently named the European City of Sport 2020 and then from Bergamo, before concluding the competition on the arrival ramp of Viale Venezia in Brescia, where it all began 93 years earlier, in 1927, with the first Coppa delle 1000 Miglia.

-Download the Roadmap – (last update on 11 October 2019)
+Download the roadmap (last update 19.03.2020)